apple/turicreate/BUILD.md

     cd debug/
     # check ninja -h for more info
-    ninja -j 4
+    ninja

 will perform up to 4 build tasks in parallel.
 When building in release mode, Turi Create does require a large amount of memory to compile with the heaviest toolkit requiring 1GB of RAM.
-Where K is the amount of memory you have on your machine in GB, we recommend not exceeding `-j K`.
+Where K is the amount of memory you have on your machine in GB, we recommend not exceeding `make -j K`.
 Note that if you are using ninja, it uses parallelism by default, and builds all targets directly from the `debug/` or  `release/` directories.